Ways of encouraging bicycle use

 If more people chose to cycle to and from work, the number of tailbacks during peak hours would be reduced.
 Options for promoting bicycle use generally focus on distances up to 15 kilometres.
 Cycle superhighways are an essential part of this, not only within cities but also between them.
 In recent years, central government has encouraged municipal and provincial authorities to establish good regional cycling routes.
 Currently, some 25 cycle superhighways are in use or under construction.

 Bicycle facilities and mileage allowance provided by employers

 Employers, too, benefit from employees cycling to work.
 Employees who cycle are in better shape and are less prone to absence through illness.
 Moreover, companies may be able to save on parking costs when more employees commute to work.
 For that reason, the government is encouraging employers to provide good facilities for cyclists:

 - A mileage allowance for cyclists: employers may pay cyclists a (tax-free) mileage allowance of up to EUR 0.19 a kilometre, the same rate available to staff who travel to work by car.

-- Simpler tax rules on using a company bicycle for private purposes: Sinds 1 January 2020 the tax rules for people who use a company bicycle for private purposes will be simplified.
+- Simpler tax rules on using a company bicycle for private purposes: Since 1 January 2020 the tax rules for people who use a company bicycle for private purposes is simplified.
 Each year, these employees will have to add 7% of the recommended retail price of their bicycle to their taxable income.
 This applies to bicycles, e-bikes and speed pedelecs paid for by the employer.